-There’s no doubting that dogs holidaying with their humans in Yorkshire have certain expectations and one of those is decent walks across dale, moor and wold.
+There’s no doubt that dogs holidaying with their humans in Yorkshire have certain expectations and one of those is decent walks across dale, moor and wold.
 Luckily, Yorkshire is dog friendly and offers plenty in the way of strolls, saunters and jaunts.

 Here are some of our favourite dog-friendly walks in Yorkshire that will get your dog's paws in a frenzy.
 And if you need to find a place to stay after all that walking, just click the button below.